 Have you ever felt Excel needed a Fit-Document-to-Window-Width feature like the millions of PDF Readers out there?
 Wouldn’t it be great if you could automatically fit your document to your current window size?
 The irony is, Excel already has all it needs to deliver that feature to you.
-Since spreadsheets come in various shapes and sizes, you might want to fit the width, or height, or the entire sheet to your screen.
-In this post, we will take a look at a routine that I wrote that you can use to fit any sheet to your window.
-And for you lazy bunch, I have an add-in that will let you call these macros from the Excel Ribbon.
+Since spreadsheets come in various shapes andContinue reading “Fit Worksheet to Window in Excel”

 I recently worked on a project where my client had a Master template-sheet that needed to be duplicated and populated repeatedly.
 I needed to duplicate a sheet, and retain a reference to it, so I can rename it, reposition it, and pass it to another sub that populates it with data.
 I assumed there mustContinue reading “Duplicate a Sheet and retain a reference to it in Excel VBA”

 There are two collections in Excel-VBA that lets the user access sheets in a workbook: the Sheets collection and the Worksheets collection.
 You can use these collections interchangeably in most situations, but they were each created for a specific purpose.
 Read on if you’d like to know more about why Microsoft created those two collections and theirContinue reading “When do I use the Sheets Collection in Excel VBA?”

 I believe I owe you an explanation; about this post’s title.
 At first, you might think I am a pompous prick, branding my work myself as First Class.
 This Progress Bar was my first project after I learned how to set up class modules: hence the name.
 The progress bar that I developed earlier, isContinue reading “First Class Progress Bar for all your Macros”